UCSD-SUMS/public_html_17-18/business.md

 ## <a name="become-officer"></a>Becoming an officer

-If you are interested in becoming a officer, please fill out the <a href="https://docs.google.com/forms/d/e/1FAIpQLSeRbnRy-wB59AL27OOF1FGrXgkpL847NGfj3Xr2dcaSc7savg/viewform?usp=sf_link">officer interest form</a>.
+If you are interested in becoming a officer, please fill out the Officer Interest Form that will be posted near the end of the quarter.

 Taken from our
 <a href="#constitution" onclick="goToConstitution()">Constitution</a>